Let’s start from the beginning

 - Budget: How much will it cost to achieve?

-- Stakeholders: Who are the major players who have an interest in this project?
+- Stakeholders: Who are the major players with an interest in this project?

-- Project manager: Who is going to make sure everything that needs to be completed gets completed?
+- Project manager: Who is going to make sure everything gets completed?

 What do project managers do?